This is a refresher article on how to dress the hourglass body shape with some new shoppable options featuring the spring and summer 2021 trends.

 9 outfits for the hourglass shape using the pieces above

 But, there are obviously lots more ways you could mix and match all of these pieces to create dozens more outfits.
+You could wear any of the tops with any of the bottoms and change the shoes to make your outfit more casual or formal.

 Read our ultimate guide to creating a capsule wardrobe that works best for you.